 by Cathy Vercoe

-They also acknowledge the ongoing support of the series sponsors Rayglass.
+They also acknowldge the ongoing support of the series sponsors Rayglass, AB Marine, Marine Paramedical Services and MarineWorkz.

 More information and updated championship points table can be found on the New Zealand Offshore Powerboat Association website www.nzoffshore.co.nz.